hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 ### Hardware Faults

 Hardware faults are common.
 Hard disks crash, RAM becomes faulty, the power grid has a glitch, someone unplugs the wrong network cable.
 We can use hardware redundancy to mitigate the risk of individual hardware components failing.
 Also some platform such as Amazon Web Services (AWS) use virtual machines (VMs) to provide an abstraction of hardware.

+Designing for failure is an important part of building reliable systems.

 ### Software Errors